Flexible-fuel vehicles in Brazil: Next generation of flex engines

 The Brazilian subsidiaries of Magneti Marelli, Delphi and Bosch have developed and announced the introduction in 2009 of a new flex engine generation that eliminates the need for the secondary gasoline tank by warming the ethanol fuel during starting, and allowing flex vehicles to do a normal cold start at temperatures as low as-5 °C, the lowest temperature expected anywhere in the Brazilian territory.
-Another improvement is the reduction of fuel consumption and tailpipe emissions, between 10% to 15% as compared to flex motors sold in 2008.
+Another improvement is the reduction of fuel consumption and tailpipe emissions, between 10% and 15% as compared to flex motors sold in 2008.
 In March 2009 Volkswagen do Brasil launched the Polo E-Flex, the first flex fuel model without an auxiliary tank for cold start.
 The Flex Start system used by the Polo was developed by Bosch.

 Direct injection

 In 2013, Ford launched the first flex fuel car with direct injection: the Focus 2.0 Duratec Direct Flex.

 Hybrid flex

 In December 2018, Toyota do Brasil announced the development of the world's first commercial hybrid electric car with flex-fuel engine capable of running with electricity and ethanol fuel or gasoline.
 The flexible fuel hybrid technology was developed in partnership with several Brazilian federal universities, and a prototype was tested for six months using a Toyota Prius as development mule.
 Toyota plans to invest about US$300 million in one of its existing Brazilian plants to start production of a flex hybrid electric car for the Brazilian market in the second half of 2019.

 Toyota explained that the development of the commercial flex hybrid was possible thanks to the "Rota 2030" (English: Road Map 2030) Federal Program which, beginning in 2019, reduces purchase taxes for customers, and provides tax credits over the next five years for those carmakers investing in new technologies to manufacture in the country more efficient and less polluting vehicles.

 The Twelfth generation Toyota Corolla will be available with a flexible hybrid version available from October 2019, making it the first flexible-fuel car in Brazil, and in the world.